FrontlineSubreddits/rNeuralCloudCSS/README.md

-# rGFLCSS
+# rGFLNeuralCloudCSS
-CSS for r/girlsfrontline
+CSS for r/GFLNeuralCloud

 -----------------------------

-Major changes should be tested on https://www.reddit.com/r/GFLTest/ first, ask for access if needed.

-If GFL.css is >98kb: before applying to the subreddit minify (https://www.minifier.org/) the CSS to reduce size!